aws-samples/sample-secure-ISV-solution-deployment/epic1.md

 ## Story 2: Note the connection information for your database

+This procedure helps you collect and store the database connection information that you'll need when deploying the ISV solution in Epic 2.
+You should complete this procedure after successfully deploying the RDS database stack.

 1. Once the stack creation is complete, go to the **Outputs** tab of your stack.
 2. Note the following important information that you'll need for deploying the ISV solution:
    - **DBEndpoint**: The endpoint address of your MySQL database